georgebabey/codepot-todo/03_create_a_module/readme.md

+NodeJS lets you easily encapsulate and share code as modules.
+In this exercise we will create our own module!

 Create a string repeat module that has a repeat function and use it to say hello world twice!
 The repeat function takes in a string then return that repeated 2 times. ("Hello World!" -> "Hello World!Hello World!")
 Import the module and use it in your web server.